cloudposse/docs/content/geodesic/module/usage/with-terraform.md

 ---
-title: "Using Geodesic Module with Terraform"
+title: "Using Geodesic Modules with Terraform"
-description: "Learn how to use Geodesic Module to manage Terraform resources"
+description: "Learn how to use a Geodesic Module to manage resources using Terraform"
 weight: -1
 ---
 {{% dialog type="warning" icon="fa fa-exclamation-circle" title="Prerequisites" %}}
-Follow the "Use geodesic module"  to [Use](/geodesic/module/usage/) get how to use the module shell.
+Make sure you have [creatd a Geodesic Module](/geodesic/module/usage/) before continuing with these steps.
 {{% /dialog %}}

 {{% dialog type="important" icon="fa fa-exclamation-triangle" title="Important" %}}
-To use terraform you need to create terraform state bucket.
-Follow the instructions to do that.
+Before provisioning any terraform resources, it's essential to provision a Terraform state backend (aka tfstate backend).
+A terraform state backend consists of an S3 bucket and a DynamoDB lock table.
 {{% /dialog %}}

-# Create terraform state bucket
+# Provisioning a Terraform State Backend

-To create terraform state bucket follow this steps:
+To create terraform state bucket and lock table, follow these steps:

-## Config environment variables
-Add to module `Dockerfile` environment variables
+## Configure Environment Variables

+Update your geodesic module's `Dockerfile` with the following environment variables:

 {{< dialog type="code-block" icon="fa fa-code" title="Example" >}}
 ```